godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

           - Halo (Rocket launchers, fragment grenades, sniper rifles, brute shot, and more)
           - Destiny (Rocket launchers, grenades, fusion rifles, sniper rifles, super moves, and more)
-          - Call of Duty (Rocket launchers, grenades, ballistic knifes, crossbows, and more)
+          - Call of Duty (Rocket launchers, grenades, ballistic knives, crossbows, and more)
           - Battlefield (Rocket launchers, grenades, claymores, mortars, and more)

 Another disadvantage with bullet objects is networking.
 Bullet objects have to sync the positions (at least) with however many clients are connected